THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Home On The Range

 We had Blackwing burgers, tenderloin and New York strip steak, all so magnificent that we lamented when the last bites were gone.
 With numerous cuts from back ribs to flank steak, bison can be slow-cooked.
 But the tender cuts are for rare-meat lovers.
 They’re so lean, they can’t be cooked beyond medium-rare or they become dry.
 Cooked rare, they’re a rare treat indeed.
-The line is certified USDA Organic and certified glatt kosher by Orthodox Union.
 Read the full review below.
 For the difference between buffalo and bison, click here.

 • For more of our favorite meats reviewed in THE NIBBLE online magazine, click here.